-- 2.2.1 The Committee has been established as a committee of the Board by resolution of the Board. - 2.2.2 The members of the Committee will be appointed by the Board, on the recommendation of the Nomination and Remuneration Committee and in consultation with the chair of the Committee and the following paragraphs will govern the constitution of the Committee: - 2.2.2.1 The Committee will comprise at least three members; - 2.2.2.2 The Chair of the Charity will not be a member of the Committee; - 2.2.2.3 At least one member of the Committee should have recent and relevant financial experience with competence in accounting and/or auditing; and - 2.2.2.4 The Committee as a whole must have competence relevant to the health sector. - 2.2.3 The chair of the Committee will be appointed by the Board, on the recommendation of the Nomination and Remuneration Committee.
-In the absence of the Chair of the Committee, the members present will select one of their number present to chair the meeting. - 2.2.4 Appointments to the Committee will be for a period of up to three years, which may be extended by no more than two further periods of up to three years, provided the person still meets the criteria for membership of the Committee. - 2.2.5 The Governance Manager will act as the secretary of the Committee.
+- 2.2.1 The Committee has been established as a committee of the Board. - 2.2.2 The members of the Committee will be appointed by the Board, on the recommendation of the Nomination and Remuneration Committee and in consultation with the chair of the Committee.
+The following paragraphs will govern the constitution of the Committee: - (a) The Committee will comprise at least 3 members. - (b) The Chair of the Charity will not be a member of the Committee. - (c) At least 1 member of the Committee should have recent and relevant financial experience with competence in accounting or auditing. - (d) The Committee as a whole must have competence relevant to the health sector. - 2.2.3 The chair of the Committee will be appointed by the Board, on the recommendation of the Nomination and Remuneration Committee.
+In the absence of the Chair of the Committee, the members present will select 1 of their number present to chair the meeting. - 2.2.4 Appointments to the Committee will be for a period of up to 3 years.
+This may be extended by no more than 2 further periods of up to 3 years, provided the person still meets the criteria for membership of the Committee. - 2.2.5 The Governance Manager will act as the secretary of the Committee.